MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibm-containers/using-mobile-foundation/index.md

 weight: 6
 ---
 ## Overview
-This tutorial provides step-by-step instructions to set-up a MobileFirst Server instance on IBM Containers using **Mobile Foundation** *beta*.
+This tutorial provides step-by-step instructions to set-up a MobileFirst Server instance on IBM Containers using the **Mobile Foundation** service.

-Mobile Foundation is a **Bluemix service** that enables quick and easy stand-up of scaleable Developer or Production environments of MobileFirst Platform Foundation v8.0 Beta.
+Mobile Foundation is a **Bluemix service** that enables quick &amp; easy stand-up of scaleable Developer or Production environments of MobileFirst Platform Foundation v8.0 Beta on **IBM Containers**.

 > **Prerequisite:** Make sure to read the [Introduction to IBM MobileFirst Platform Foundation on IBM Containers]("../") tutorial.